 “I’m using my laptop.
 Idk if you know this already, but if you set up your wedding website there’s a section where you can have ppl request music they’d like to hear at your wedding.
 I plan on using that, one of my fears w/ using my laptop is that ppl won’t like the music, but that way we can get a lot of variety if everyone’s giving input.”

 This is true, there are places (and we have one too) where guests can request their music.
 However, on the night of your wedding, how do you know that your guest requests have the best interest of ALL guests in mind?
 Now, you eliminate a guest’s music request.
 They get upset.
 How do you handle this?
 Our DJ’s are professionally trained to handle this type of situation.
 Variety is great.
 But the wrong variety can kill the dance and the wedding.
 A professional DJ knows what variety works with your wedding Guests.
 This is ONLY learned by DJing hundreds of weddings and getting that experience that your iPod or computer doesn’t have.

 “My venue has a sound system and I can hook the iPod into that and let it roll!”

 Great!
 But did you read your venue contract?
 Most wedding venues in the state of Minnesota require that a professional “man” the sound system.
 And did they charge you for the use of that sound system?
 Although, you can get buy with hiring a DJ by the hour and NOT using their sound system.
 This can still be cheaper if the wedding venue didn’t charge you for the use of their sound system.

 “My iPod sounds great.
 We’ll have no problem”

 In the end.
-If you have a budget that’s way to small to have any type of DJ at your wedding, then you have no choice but to use an iPod.
+If you have a budget that’s way too small to have any type of DJ at your wedding, then you have no choice but to use an iPod.
 With proper planning, researching, searching, and a little more saved money, you can go professional.
-An iPod can never replace the benefits of a well qualified, professionally trained and experienced wedding DJ.
+An iPod can never replace the benefits of a well-qualified, professionally trained and experienced wedding DJ.